TuikkaTommi/portfolio/Serverless-AWS/car-rental-backend/README.md

 # Car-rental backend made with Serverless-framework

 This is a serverless backend for managing an AWS DynamoDB-database that holds data of car rentals.
 It sets up the required services on AWS, and provides endpoints for manipulating the data.
 This project was made for the Backend 2 -course.
+Endpoints that require authorization, are authorized with JWT:s.